DataDog/system-tests/lib-injection/README.md

 * **Common:** Contains operator yaml templates.
 These templates will be used when we are launching tests with the Admission Controller.
     * **Operator-helm-values-uds.yaml:** Template to configure the Admission Controller using UDS.
     * **Operator-helm-values.yaml:** Template to configure the Admission Controller without UDS.
+    * **Operator-helm-values-auto.yaml:** Template to configure the Admission Controller for automatic instrumentation.
 * **docker-tags:** GitHub custom and shared actions that helps to "tracer repositories" to create appropiate tag names for init images (see section "How to create init images in your tracer repository")
 * **runner:** GitHub custom and shared actions that helps to run the tests in GitHub Actions CI. (see section "How to run the lib-injection tests in CI")
 * **src/test/resources:** Yaml kubernetes descriptors to create Datadog agent and Cluster agent.
 * **src/test/shell/functions.sh:** Contains the "logic" of these tests.
 We can found functions to manipulate helm templates and create kubernetes cluster environment (see section "lib-injections tests functions" ).
 * **build.sh:** Install binaries for kubernetes.
 * **execFunction.sh**: Helper to launch the functions that are stored in functions.sh.
-* **run-lib-injection.sh**: Orquestates the differents steps to launch the tests.
+* **run-{manual,auto}-lib-injection.sh**: Orchestrates the differents steps to launch the tests for the manual and auto test cases.

 ## lib-injections tests functions

-Functions.sh file contains the "logic" of these tests.
+`functions.sh` contains the "logic" of these tests.
 We can find some environment variables that we need to define previously:

 * **TEST_LIBRARY:** Language that we want to test.
 Possible values: java, python, nodejs